rezendi/ykarma/README.md

 immediate value for conferences etc. would be simply having them present.
 The longer-term value would be establishing a relationship with people whose decisions will have outsized significance in time to come.
-It would make sense to e.g. offer them "perishable inventory," such as empty hotel rooms or airplane seats, as so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.
+It would make sense to e.g. offer them "perishable inventory," such as empty hotel rooms or airplane seats, as doing so within a reputation economy wouldn't devalue that inventory's perceived monetary worth.

 There may also be a concept of *brand* reputation, but that's still notional / experimental.